September 2, 2016; revised April 17, 2017; re-written March 22, 2020; May 20, 2021; August 10, 2022; January 26, 2023 (#12)

 Nibbāna Can Be Experienced in Nirōdha Samāpatti

 13. Let us discuss some relevant characteristics of an Arahant, i.e., one who has attained Nibbāna.
 He/she cannot experience Nibbānic bliss (experience of full Nibbāna) unless getting into Nirōdha Samāpatti.
-An Arahant can experience Nirōdha Samāpatti for a maximum of seven days at a time.
+An Arahant can experience Nirōdha Samāpatti for a maximum of seven days.

 - At other times, an Arahant will be experiencing “this world” just like another human: he/she will recognize people/things, sounds, smells, etc. The only exception is that thoughts burdened with rāga, dōsa, and mōha cannot arise: Asobhana (non-beautiful) cetasika are absent in those thoughts; see, “What Are Kilesa (Mental Impurities)? – Connection to Cetasika“.